 Zaria Kaduna State, Nigeria Travel Guide

 Zaria's cuisine deeply roots in Hausa culinary traditions.
-It draws from Northern Nigerian agricultural produce and influences from ancient trans-Saharan trade routes.
+It draws from Northern Nigerian agricultural produce and influences from ancient trans-Saharan commerce routes.
 The food emphasizes grains like millet, sorghum, and grains of rice, combined with legumes, leafy vegetables, and meat (beef, goat, chicken).

 Groundnut oil is a common cooking medium, and unique spices define many dishes.